The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Laguna Niguel, California

 A. I called a paint company and talked to a chemist.
-He said that Tung Oil encourages wrinkling because the mid-layer of paint does not dry as fast as the top.
+He said that Tung Oil [linked by editor to product info at Amazon] encourages wrinkling because the mid-layer of paint does not dry as fast as the top.
 Wrinkling is caused by uneven drying between the substrate, mid, and outer layer of the paint film.Mark Peterson

 - San Diego, California